HenryR888/initial-settler-problem/README.md

 This repository contains the development version of the ISP environment and associated training code.

-ISP is derived from the CleanUp-style multi-agent environment lineage and extends it with new institutional and reward dynamics specific to the Initial Settler Problem.
+ISP is derived from the Clean Up-style multi-agent environment lineage and extends it with new institutional and reward dynamics specific to the Initial Settler Problem.

 ## Attribution

 This project builds on:

-- SocialJAX (original CleanUp environment): https://github.com/cooperativex/SocialJax/tree/main
+- SocialJAX (original Clean Up environment): https://github.com/cooperativex/SocialJax/tree/main

-- Claude Formanek’s CleanUp variant: https://github.com/jcformanek/clean_up
+- Claude Formanek’s Clean Up variant: https://github.com/jcformanek/clean_up

-Full credit for the original CleanUp environment design belongs to the upstream authors.
+Full credit for the original Clean Up environment design belongs to the upstream authors.

 The ISP environment introduces new structural and experimental modifications.